corenzan/bbdb/README.md

 # BBDb

-> Free open-source API for querying banks' numeric code in Brazil.
+> Free open-source API for querying banks identification in Brazil.

 ## About

 Monetary transactions in Brazil, such as transfers and deposits, require a numeric code that identifies the financial institution that manages the destinated account.
-This numeric code is assigned to each member of the STR (Sistema de Transferência de Reservas) by the country's central bank, Banco Central do brasil
+This numeric code is assigned to each member of the STR (Sistema de Transferência de Reservas) by the country's central bank, Banco Central do Brasil.

-BBDb is am open-source service to provide this information up-to-date and free of charge for your applications to consume via an HTTP API.
+BBDb is an open-source service to provide this information up-to-date and free of charge via an HTTP API.

-It's the same API we use when developing our own applications.

 ## Usage